The most important things cannot be measured. The issues that are most important, long term, cannot be measured in advance.

 Continuous Delivery Pipeline Efficiency

 Note: The touch time represents when the team is adding value.
-Typically, touch time is only a small proportion of the total production time, most of the time is spent waiting, such as moving work, waiting in queues and so on.
+Typically, touch time is only a small proportion of the total production time, most of the time is spent waiting, such as when moving work, waiting in queues and so on.
+This is clearly shown in Figure 13.

 Deployments and Releases per Timebox